iStreamPlanet/github-actions/README.md

 #### [`fail-alert`](./fail-alert.md)

 Reusable workflow, not an action.
-For when you want a slack alert to notify the person who triggeredthe build when it fails
+For when you want a slack alert to notify the person who triggered the build when it fails